orenzion/orenzion.github.io/_pages/about.md

 ---
 Hi :)

-I am Oren, 30, from Tel-Aviv
+I am Oren, from Tel-Aviv.
+I am a curious, open minded person, who likes to learn & explore all the time.

-I have many hobbies and interested in many subjects, Accualy I think I am a very curious person and almost everything excites me.
+That's why I like data science - it is a great way to learn & explore.

-That's why Idecided to do data science - this is my way to learn and study about different subjects. through analyzing datasets related to my interest, data storytelling and revealing insights I dive into the data itself and earn new knowledge about the different worlds I investigate.
+With data science you can, solve complex problems while learning each time on a new field through the data related to it.